statpascal/spc/readme.md

 KB) as heap for dynamic allocations.

 There are no floating point yet and the runtime library is rather limited.
 Dynamic memory management currently uses a *mark/release* style.
-File operations are supported using PABs.
+Input is limited to a single variable in a *readln* call.

 To enable the TI99 mode, execute the makefile with the option *ti99=1*: